Positions: Senior Research Associate / Senior Researcher

 Salary: Our salaries are competitive with think tanks, private foundations and the World Bank and benchmarked for the cost of living in Oakland, where GiveWell is based.
-The starting salary for Research Analysts starting at GiveWell immediately following their undergraduate education is $65,000 per year.
-Other salaries are higher and commensurate with experience.
+For remote employees, we make adjustments based on the federal geographic location adjustment database to compensate fairly.

-Location: Oakland, California (preferred); remote work (including international) is possible.
+Location: Oakland, California (preferred); remote work largely within US timezones is possible.